ilCleme/cryptocurrencies-laravel/docs/API_Coinmarketcap.md

 API Reference for Coinmarketcap
 ------------
-In this time this gateway permit to send request to coinmarketcap.
+At the current status this gateway permit to send request to coinmarketcap.
 The send method of this gateway permits to pass three parameters:
 - the endpoint;
 - the method of HTTP request;